sozu-proxy/sozu/doc/lifetime_of_a_session.md

 ### An event loop on TCP sockets

-Sozu is hot reconfigurable.
+Sōzu is hot reconfigurable.
 We can add listeners and frontends at runtime.
 For each added listener, the SessionManager will store a `ListenSession` in its Slab.

 The [event loop]() uses mio to check for any activity, on all sockets.